Broadway Realty: Confirmed $451.3M Portfolio Sale

 Joel Wiener and Pinnacle Group

 Building a rent-stabilized portfolio.
-Joel Saul Wiener, born 1948/1949, began acquiring rent-regulated apartments in New York City in the late 1980s.
+Joel Wiener, born 1948/1949, began acquiring rent-regulated apartments in New York City in the late 1980s.
 He established Pinnacle Group in 1997 and pursued an expansion strategy over the following two decades, building a portfolio of approximately $2 billion worth of New York City property containing more than 10,000 apartments in every borough except Staten Island.
 The vast majority of these units are rent-regulated.
 Wiener's personal wealth grew from $124 million in 2001 to $1 billion by the time of the bankruptcy filing.

 The Pinnacle model relied on the assumption that landlords could eventually exit rent stabilization through various regulatory mechanisms, allowing rents to rise to market levels.
 Many landlords acquired properties and took out loans under the assumption they could eventually deregulate units through these legal mechanisms.
 The 2019 Housing Stability and Tenant Protection Act eliminated these mechanisms.